Ellerden/magic_ball/README.md

 ## How to play<br />

-1 Ask "yes or no" question.
+1 Ask "yes or no" question.<br />
-2 Wait a moment, magic ball is getting information from the Universe.
+2 Wait a moment, magic ball is getting information from the Universe.<br />
-3 Get positive, negative or indifferent answer.
+3 Get positive, negative or indifferent answer.<br />
-4 Repeat if you are not satisfied with the answer or have another question.
+4 Repeat if you are not satisfied with the answer or have another question.<br />
 Your fortune is always changing. <br />